 |Development cost||Variable, depending on your features and requirements|

 That’s a very basic break-up of the costs.
-Your expenses will vary depending on the platform you choose, the features you want to incorporate, any additional services you enlist, such as content delivery networks, and many other factors.
+Your expenses will vary depending on the registrar, plan, platform, the features you want to incorporate, any additional services you enlist, such as content delivery networks, and many other factors.

-Setting up an online education platform is a huge commitment and needs to be handled precisely.
+Setting up an online education platform is a huge commitment.

-Udemy is unarguably one of the most successful e-learning platforms in the world, so modeling your online course marketplace based on it is a safe bet.
-Education platforms are sprouting left, right, and center these days, so pick a unique niche or find a way to make your niche unique, to ensure that your platform stands out.
+Udemy is unarguably one of the most successful e-learning platforms in the world, so modeling your online course marketplace based on it is the best bet.
+But education platforms are sprouting left, right, and center these days, so picking a unique niche is important to stand out.